davidmandia/Clinical-Genomics-Variant/ETL_dicument.md

 - **Tools Used**: BLAST, Ensembl VEP
 - **Process**:
   - **Alignment**: Align raw transcriptome sequences to a reference genome using BLAST or other alignment tools.
-  - **Variant Calling**: Identify indels (insertions and deletions) using variant calling tools like GATK.
+  - **Variant Calling**: Identify indels (insertions and deletions).
+Verify transcriptomic position and genomic position.
 Generate VCF (Variant Call Format) files as the output, containing variant information such as chromosome, position, reference, and alternate sequences.

 ##### **3.2.
 Extracting VCF Data**

-- **Tools Used**: Python, VCF Parser libraries
+- **Tools Used**: Python, Ensembl VEP
 - **Process**:
-  - Parse VCF files to extract essential variant fields including chromosome, position, reference allele, alternate allele, quality metrics, and filter status.
+  - Parse VCF files to extract essential variant fields including chromosome, position, reference allele, alternate allele and use them to retireve variant consequences from Ensembl VEP

 ##### **3.3.
 Extracting gnomAD Data**

-- **Tools Used**: Python, gnomAD API
+- **Tools Used**: Python, Ensembl VEP
 - **Process**:
   - Extract allele frequency data for each variant across different populations, which helps in assessing the commonality of the variant.
   - Populations include general population(af), nfe (Non-Finnish European), eas( East Asian), afr (African)